 Soon, genetic testing may identify what diet you should consume for a longer, healthier life.
 Researchers have identified a group of genes that allow an organism to adapt to different diets and show that without them, even minor tweaks to diet can cause premature aging and death.
+"What we have learned in the worm could translate to a better understanding of the factors that alter diet success in humans," Curran said in the study appeared in the journal Cell Metabolism.
+Finding a genetic basis for an organism's dietary needs suggests that different individuals may be genetically predisposed to thrive on different diets.
+This could be the start of personalised dieting based on an individual's genetic makeup, Curran stressed.

 "The studies have revealed that single gene mutations can alter the ability of an organism to utilise a specific diet.
 This could explain why certain diets work for some but not others," explained Sean Curran, assistant professor at University of Southern California (USC).